Iceland Driving Guide

 Ready for an epic road trip driving in Iceland?
 Renting a car is the best way to experience this beautiful country.
 But there are a few things you should know before you head out.

-Iceland will always have a special place in my heart.
+Iceland will always hold a special place in my heart as an adventure traveler.

-Renting a car and self-driving in Iceland on your own is the best way to experience this stunning country, as it truly gives you the freedom to stop at every waterfall, volcano, hot-spring, and glacier along the way.
+Renting a car and self-driving Iceland on your own is the best way to experience this stunning country, as it truly gives you the freedom to stop at every waterfall, volcano, hot-spring, and glacier.

-Hey, if you’re a fan of big group bus tours, by all means, go book one.
-It’s a good way to see a country if you don’t have a lot of time.
+Hey, if you’re a fan of big group bus tours, and don’t want to drive in Iceland, I’m not going to judge.
+It’s a nice way to see a country if you don’t have a lot of time.